 Tri-8, Inc. is an innovation and development firm focused on value-driven solutions to difficult problems.
-Headquartered in the heartland, in Stillwater, Oklahoma, also with offices in Bentonville, Arkansas, we identify true value obscured by confusion and dilution, and bring order and efficiency to replace chaos and waste.
+Headquartered in the heartland, in Stillwater, Oklahoma, also with an office near Fort Smith, Arkansas, we identify true value obscured by confusion and dilution, and bring order and efficiency to replace chaos and waste.
 We typically do this using a blend of software, automation, lean and agile development approaches, rigorous analysis, business process improvement (including Certified Six Sigma Black Belt ops), technical strategy, system architecture, and technology.

 We’ve helped small companies double their revenue and large enterprises totally revamp inventory control and significantly reduce expenses.
 From realtime mobile payment processing and web-based eCommerce automation to driving manufacturer inventory accuracy into the high 90th percentiles, from custom software solutions that automate backoffice systems to stolen laptop tracking and long-range wireless broadband network construction, Tri-8 has been the catalyst and key nucleus of transformation within our clients’ whole enterprises, large and small.